Ivan Aivazovsky: Recognition

-Aivazovsky is one of the few Russian artists to achieve wide recognition during his lifetime.
-He is considered one of the most prominent marine artists of the 19th century, and, overall, one of the greatest marine artists in Russia and the world.
-Aivazovsky was also one of the few Russian artists to become famous outside Russia.
+Aivazovsky was one of the few Russian artists to achieve wide recognition during his lifetime, and gain recognition outside Russia.
 In 1898, Munsey's Magazine wrote that Aivazovsky is "better known to the world at large than any other artist of his nationality, with the exception of the sensational Verestchagin".
-However, Aivazovsky has not been incorporated into the mainstream Western history of art and he remains relatively unknown in the West.
+However, Aivazovsky has not been incorporated into the mainstream Western history of art, and he remains relatively unknown in the West.
+Nevertheless, he is considered one of the most prominent marine artists of the 19th century, and, overall, one of the finest masters of seascape.

 Russia

 In 1890 the Brockhaus and Efron Encyclopedic Dictionary described him as the "best Russian marine painter".
 He was praised by contemporary artists Ivan Kramskoi, Alexandre Benois, and the novelist Fyodor Dostoyevsky.
 In nineteenth-century Russia, his name became a synonym for art and beauty.
 The phrase "worthy of Aivazovsky's brush" was the standard way of describing something ineffably lovely.
 It was first used by Anton Chekhov in his 1897 play Uncle Vanya.
-In response to Marina Timofeevna's (the old nurse) query about the fight between Ivan Voynitsky ("Uncle Vanya") and Aleksandr Serebryakov, Ilya Telegin says that it was "A sight worthy of Aivazovsky's brush."

 A street in Moscow [ru] was named after Aivazovsky in 1978.
 His first Aivazovsky statue in Russia was erected in 2007 in Kronstadt, near Saint Petersburg.
 The Simferopol International Airport in Crimea, after Russian annexation, was voted to be named after Aivazovsky in 2018.
 It was officially renamed according to a decree signed by President Vladimir Putin on 31 May 2019, and ceremonially renamed on Russia Day (12 June).
 A bust of Aivazovsky was erected in front of the airport in 2020.

-In a July 2017 poll conducted by the VTsIOM Aivazovsky ranked first as the most favorite artist of Russians, with 27% of respondents naming him as their favorite, ahead of Ivan Shishkin (26%) and Ilya Repin (16%).
+In a 2017 VTsIOM poll, Aivazovsky ranked first as the most favorite artist of Russians, with 27% of respondents naming him as their favorite, ahead of Ivan Shishkin (26%) and Ilya Repin (16%).
 Overall, 93% of respondents said they were familiar with his name (26% knew him well, 67% have heard his name) and 63% of those who know him said they liked his works, including 80% of those 60 or older and 35% of 18 to 24 year olds.